 C. Professional Qualifications for Non-ME Medical Sources

 If a medical source's professional qualifications are not sufficiently documented on letterhead or another document (such as the medical record), HO staff may try to verify the medical source's professional qualifications using the resources found in the Social Security Administration's Digital Library.
-Additionally, HO staff may verify licensure status for psychologists using the state websites listed in Program Operations Manual System DI 22505.004.
+Additionally, HO staff may verify licensure status for psychologists using the state websites listed in POMS DI 22505.004.
 If HO staff is unable to obtain the needed information, HO staff will contact the medical source directly by telephone, fax, or email to request a copy of the medical source's curriculum vitae or resume.
-On receipt, HO staff will add the information to the E section of the claim(s) file and exhibit the information.
+On receipt, HO staff will add the information to the E section of the claim(s) file and make the document a proposed exhibit.